 Warts can be embarrassing or irritating, but they’re easy to treat and remove.
-At Kessel Dermatology in Hamilton Square, New Jersey, the board-certified and licensed dermatology specialists offer highly effective wart removal treatments to restore the look and health of your skin.
+At Kessel Dermatology in Hamilton Square, Mercer and Trenton County area, New Jersey, the board-certified and licensed dermatology specialists offer highly effective wart removal treatments to restore the look and health of your skin.
 Call the office at the first sign of warts or schedule an appointment online today.

 Warts are grainy skin growths caused by a virus.
 They often develop on your hands, fingers, feet, or toes.
 They commonly contain tiny black dots due to clotted blood vessels.
 When left untreated, warts can become larger or spread to other areas of your body.